gdsge/gdsge.github.io/source/example/rbc/rbc.rst

     :lineno-start: 41
     :language: GDSGE

-The *model;---end;* block defines the system of equations for each combination of endogenous states and exogenous states.
+The *model;---end;* block defines the system of equations for each collocation point of endogenous states and exogenous states.
 For the current example, it simply defines the system of equations for each :math:`(z,K)`.

 The equations should be eventually specified in the *equation;---end;* block, in which each line corresponds to one equation in the system.